Overview

 Uptrack 1.1.0 includes a separate Nagios plugin to monitor the local machine.

-It accepts the same -w and -c options as check_uptrack
+It accepts the same -w and -c options as check_uptrack.
+This plugin can be run as:

 # /usr/lib/nagios/plugins/check_uptrack_local

-uses only the local Uptrack update cache already present
+check_uptrack_local uses only the local Uptrack update cache already present

 on the machine, so no additional configuration is necessary.

-will generate a similar summary to check_uptrack
+check_uptrack_local will generate a similar summary to check_uptrack,

 but for out-of-date machines,